xiang-tang/IEMP15/README.md

 # IEMP15

-Please read the PEST BUSTER APP Installation guide for installing the apk
+Please read the InvasiPests APP Installation guide for installing the apk

 Run code on Android Studio
 1.Install Node.js on computer